What to do when your child wants to study abroad – a guide for study abroad parents.

 What if something happens?

 That is probably the most common question asked by all parents all over the world.
 Remember that usually studying abroad actually teaches your child how to take care of themselves.
-By the time that he or she has spent only couple of days there, it is already clear for them how to handle the bureaucracy with local officials, how to study in a foreign language, which places should be avoided and what are the important customs.
+By the time that he or she has spent only couple of days there, it is already clear for them how to handle the bureaucracy with local officials, how to study in a foreign language, which places should be avoided and what are important customs.
 What other experience could better teach them how to take care of themselves?

 You can make sure, however, that your child has all the insurance matters in order.
 Having insurance might be a life-saver, especially in developing countries.